ravivyas84/personal-blog/index.md

 ## About

 I am an entrepreneur at heart.
 As a perpetual learner, my career has taken me from being an Android developer to attempting to build various products and startups.
 On the way, I worked in Mobile Advertising, Podcasting, Media & Marketing Automation industries.
-Currently I am working at the Interection of Mobile Games, Data Analytics and SaaS.
+Currently I am working at the intersection of Mobile Games, Data Analytics and SaaS at Jambox Games

 <div>
 <img src="{{site.url}}/assets/ravivyas.png" width="131" height="149"/>